TheRenegadeCoder/sample-programs/archive/p/php/README.md

 # Sample Programs in Php

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Php!
-To find documentation related to the Php code in this repo, look [here.](https://sampleprograms.io/languages/php)
+To find documentation related to the Php code in this repo, look [here](https://sampleprograms.io/languages/php).

 ## Sample Programs List - 38/38 :partying_face: